RAN3D/foglet-core/README.md

 Easy use of WebRTC Networks with embedded network management and simple communication primitives.

 Communication primitives:
-- Causal Broadcast (with anti entropy not enabled by default)
+- Causal Broadcast (to all peers in your network, with anti entropy not enabled by default)
-- Unicast
+- Unicast (to one direct neighbor)
-- Multicast
+- Multicast (to one or several direct neighbors)
 - Streaming over our Causal Broadcast and Unicast
+- Multiple communication channel per network

 We only support Data Channel for the moment.

+Network management:
+- An adapter on [ran3d/spray-wrtc](https://github.com/ran3d/spray-wrtc) as Random Peer Sampling Network (keeping log(NetworkSize) peers around you)
-Networks can be created with: **ran3d/n2n-overlay-wrtc**
+- Overlay Networks or Networks can be created with: [**ran3d/n2n-overlay-wrtc**](https://github.com/ran3d/n2n-overlay-wrtc)

 ## Installation